Skip to main content Skip to footer

 Retirement: How much is enough?

-Planning to retire at 55 will take considerably more money than retiring at 60 or 65.
-Money states that if your goal is to retire at 55 you'll need 18 times your yearly income to replace 75 percent of what you would annually earn.
+Planning to retire at 55 will take considerably more money than retiring at 60 or 65, partly because you wont have access to Medicare or Social Security yet.
+Money states that if your goal is to retire at 55, you'll need 18 times your yearly income to replace 75 percent of what you would annually earn.
 It's often estimated that you'll need 70 percent to 80 percent of your previous income each year in retirement.
 This estimate is based on the assumption that you won't be putting a percentage into savings for retirement and that you may have a pension to draw on as well as other investments.
-However, depending on the lifestyle you want to live, this may not be enough.
+However depending on the lifestyle you want to live, this may not be enough.

 Most estimates for how much you'll need for retirement are based on your current income.
 A percentage of your income will need to be put in various savings plans in order to meet your retirement goals.
 You'll also need to calculate how much return you're likely to get from each of the investments you have.

-There are several factors to consider when planning for your golden years.
-You need an adviser with the experience and expertise to make sure you can live comfortably while pursuing your retirement dreams.
-TDECU Wealth Advisors (TWA) can help you figure out how much you'll need for retirement and the best ways to reach your financial goals.
-Contact TWA to start planning for your retirement today.
+There are several factors to consider when planning for your golden years and speaking with a trusted advisor can make the process easier.
+TDECU Wealth Advisors (TWA) have the expertise to help you figure out how much you'll need to reach your goals for a comfortable retirement.
+Contact TWA to start planning.

 Sources: